srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     dotnet run
     ```

+1. Notice that **Hello World!** is displayed.

-    After a moment, you should see the following:
+    After a moment, you should see **Hello World!** displayed on the line directly below the `dotnet run` command that you entered.

-    ```text
-    ❯ dotnet run
-    Hello World!
-    ```
+    You will be using the same `Console.WriteLine` approach in your simulated device application to display information locally, which will help you see the information being sent to IoT Hub and keep track of processes that are being completed by your device.

-Although impressive, this is clearly not a simulated device.
-In the next task you will replace this code with the device code.
+    Although this Hello World app demonstrates some basic concepts, it is clearly not a simulated device.
+In the next task you will replace this code with the code for your simulated device.

 #### Task 3: Implement the simulated device code

-In this task you will add code that leverages the Azure IoT Device SDK to connect to you IoT Hub resource.
+In this task, you will use Visual Studio Code to enter the code that leverages the Azure IoT Device SDK to connect to your IoT Hub resource.

-1. In Visual Studio Code Explorer pane, to open the application project file, click **Program.cs**.
+1. In the **EXPLORER** pane, click **Program.cs**.

-1. Select all of the existing code and delete it!
+1. Select all of the existing code, and then delete it.

-1. To create the basic structure of our simulated device, paste the following code into the editor:
+1. In the code editor pane, to create the basic structure of your simulated device application, enter the following code:

     ```csharp
     // INSERT using statements below here